The Valleys

 Layan: Oh?
 Is that so?

 Altai: He said that you told him it was not my fault.
-Jaak said that I had followed your instructions and that it was your responsibility – that you made the decision to go with the data – despite the anomaly.
+Jaak said that I had followed your instructions and that it was your responsibility.
+That you made the decision to go with the data — despite the anomaly.

 Jaak said you told him that the computer did exactly what it was told to do.
-It was not the computers fault – it was the instruction that was wrong.
+It was not the computer’s fault — it was the instruction that was wrong.

 Layan’s hard stare softened — in fact he seemed to deflate.

 Layan: As it has with me Altai.
-As it has with me.

 Altai gave a slight nod in agreement.